-In October 2003 ADVAMED, the principal U.S. trade association for the medical device industry, promulgated a model "code of conduct" that sets forth standards by which its members should abide in the promotion of their products.
-The ADVAMED Code became effective as of January 1, 2004.
-In addition, we have in place policies and procedures for compliance that we believe are as stringent as, or more stringent than, those set forth in the ADVAMED Code, and we provide routine training to our sales and marketing personnel on our policies regarding sales and marketing practices.
+In January 2004, ADVAMED, the principal U.S. trade association for the medical device industry, put in place a model "code of conduct" that sets forth standards by which its members should abide in the promotion of their products.
+We have in place policies and procedures for compliance that we believe are at least as stringent as those set forth in the ADVAMED Code, and we provide routine training to our sales and marketing personnel on our policies regarding sales and marketing practices.
 Nevertheless, we believe that the sales and marketing practices of our industry will be subject to increased scrutiny from government agencies.